mpernow/Cellular-Automata/README.md

 This repo contains code to create some simple cellular automata.

 Class definitions contained in cellAut.py and example usage is demonstrated in run.py.
-Currently only supports the update step to depend on three cells at a time.
-Future update will correct this.
+Allows for rules of any odd length.

+Todo:
+* Better plotting functionality
+* Display rules (?)
+* More checks (eg if rule is larger than size,...)
+* Even-length  rule